ubleipzig/autoconfig/docs/vufind.md

 and user.
 Defaults to `false`
 * `--restore-db`: If present, *autoconfig* will look for a backup sql-file in the folder specified by `--db-backup-dir` after creating the database for the site.
 If a file for the site is found it is used to create a table structure, otherwise the vanilla sql-file is used.
-Defaults to `true`.
+Defaults to `false`.
 * `--skip-config`: If present, creating a configuration structure based on inheritance premisses is omitted.
 Defaults to `false`
 * `--skip-db`: If present, creating a database is omitted. only the configuration structure is